 Instructions

 - Start by peeling the tomatoes.
-To do this, boil some water in a pot then use a sharp knife to scar X-shaped cuts at the top of each tomato.
+To do this, boil some water in a pot then use a sharp knife to make X-shaped cuts at the top of each tomato.
 Next, place the fresh tomatoes into the pot for about 60 seconds.

 - Meanwhile, separately fill a large bowl with ice-cold water.
 Use kitchen tongs to carefully remove the tomatoes from the pot and slide them into the bowl with the ice-cold water.
 Peel and deseed the tomatoes (the skin should now easily come off).